Immediately Dangerous To Life Or Health

 Complacency in trained personnel

 Paradoxically, trained workers sometimes take more risks.
-In real terms, they know the theory.
+They know the theory.
 They've "handled worse."
 They forget that IDLH doesn't care about experience.